Dear colleagues, partners, and friends,

 How do they know our names and e-mail addresses?

 There is no indication that the fraudsters have hacked into our e-mail server.
 From the messages we have seen and analysed, it rather seems that they have searched our webpage for staff names and positions, as well as for connections or links to our partners or distributors.
-Their web presences are then searched as well to find possible points of contact.
+In addition, it could also be that other web presences are searched for connections to Biogents.

 What can you do?